Phyllostachys aurea Holochrysa'

 Size:

-• Growth Rate: Moderate to fast for a clumping bamboo
+• Growth Rate: Moderately slow for a running bamboo in the Northwest.

 Light requirements: